dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 1/README.md

 ### Create Logical Switch/Segment for Tier 0 Logical Router Uplink Interface
 (_**Advanced Networking & Security -> Networking -> Switching -> Switches**_)

 To attach Tier 0 Logical Router to the physical network, a VLAN logical switch/segment is needed to be provisioned first.
-Shown below.
-A logical switch/segment named as "T0UplinkLS" is provisioned.
+A logical switch/segment named as "T0UplinkLS" is provisioned, as shown below.
 Notice the VLAN ID : 0 .
 As mentioned earlier, all traffic is being tagged at the underlying vSS on the ESX Host which the Edge Transport Node is running on.

 ![](2019-05-16-20-40-25.png)